bartosz-antosik/vscode-spellright/README.md

 }
 ```

-* disables spelling of comments in LaTeX documents;
+* disable spelling of comments in LaTeX documents;
-* disables spelling of strings in CPP documents;
+* disable spelling of strings in CPP documents;
-* disables spelling of comments in Python documents.
+* disable spelling of comments in Python documents.

 ## In-Document Commands